 Bryan founded the Kill Your Idols publishing company in 1999 with the release of Fucked Up + Photocopied to critical acclaim.
 Kill Your Idols continues to publish art books and limited edition zines including Punk is Dead: Punk is Everything, (Black Flag only art exhibit zine) Don’t Tell Me About Tomorrow, 101 Essential Rock Records: Beatles to the Sex Pistols AND WELCOME TO VENICE RXCX. in 2000, Kill Your Idols won the Firecracker Award for Best Music Art Book .

-Bryan’s extensive collection of punk memorabilia, art, flyers and photography has been exhibited around the world, and he’s produced events and installations for companies such as Converse, Levis, Bounty Hunter, Hysteric Glamour and Ray-Ban.
+Bryan’s extensive collection of punk memorabilia, art, flyers, BUTTONS and photography has been exhibited around the world, and he HAS produced events and CURATED installations for companies such as Converse, Levi’s, Bounty Hunter, Hysteric Glamour, DEPT, Ray-Ban AND VANS.

-Bryan frequently writes as a freelance journalist and has been published in VICE, Official Hommes, Rumore, LA Weekly and Grand Royal to name a few.
+Bryan frequently writes as a freelance journalist and has been published in VICE, Official Hommes AND LA Weekly to name a few.